sdsc-ordes/smoc-api/docs/intro/quickstart.md

 :::{note}
 You will be prompted to complete further modo metadata information.
 This command will generate the modo object in the current working directory.
-Use a relative path, if you want to store your object at a specific location, e.g. `modo create data/ex`
+Use a relative path, if you want to store your object at a specific location, e.g. `modos create data/ex`
 :::

 ::::{tab-set}